Posts

 Playing with Swords: A Cryptic Mystery

 You can call me Alex: that's what the host would call me.
 I assume I've been brought in to recount what took place during the recent party at the games and sports lodge, on the last day of April.
 I could be jumping to conclusions, but I like to think I know a bit more than most of the others, due to being near most of the action.
-Though I prepared my statement, you'll find I have some trouble communicating: I'm influenced by the remarkable work of Torquemada and I'm fond of that mansion of Manson.
+Though I prepared my statement, you'll find I have some trouble communicating: I'm influenced by the remarkable work of Torquemada, the cruciverbalist, and I'm fond of that mansion of Manson, the illustrator.
 While I may appear to ramble, I hope you'll understand that I choose my words very carefully and that everything I reveal has at least one purpose behind it.
 Now, from our Clue playing, I knew my opponent enjoys a principled opening.
 I heard an echo from someone outside who was preparing to drive, then the clear sound of a hit.
-As I considered opening a quiz book, a white ball smashed through a nearby window and shattered a vase of Lefou.
-Our ref couldn't kee...
+As I considered opening a quiz book, a white ball smashed through a nearby window and shattered a v...

 Tile City & Number City Doppelganger